 The researchers calculated the price for standard two-nights accommodation or the entrance fee to museums and galleries.
 They also compared the cost of living in each city.

 The results show that a weekend stay in Vilnius packed with a rich program costs $195 on average, which is 11 percent less than last year.

 Reykjavik ranked the most expensive city in Europe

-On the other hand, with prices around $610 for a weekend trip, Reykjavik in Iceland was named the most expensive out of all the 48 cities.
+On the other hand, with prices of around $610 for a weekend trip, Reykjavik in Iceland was named the most expensive out of all the 48 cities.
 The second most costly destination is Amsterdam that can cost you around $587, while the third place belongs to Oslo in Norway.

 The ranking conducted by the UK’s Post Office differs from the one done by Which?
 Travel in January.
 The UK’s customer advisor ranked Kraków the best budget-friendly destination in Europe, closely followed by Valencia in Spain and the Hungarian capital of Budapest.